blegas78/autoSplitters/README.md

 The hzd.vas profile was built based on the rules on speedrun.com for the load-time definition.
 In this case, quite simply, a "load" is defined whenever "Loading..." is seen in the bottom left corner of the screen.
 This includes few cut scene pauses in the beginning for Any% runs, as well as every time a fast travel is performed.

-This laod remover checks the video feed for the "Loading...", and tells LiveSplit that it is a load whenever this appears.
+This load remover checks the video feed for the "Loading...", and tells LiveSplit that it is a load whenever this appears.

 #### TLOU2 Load Remover